dancocos/dancocos/_posts/2025-08-01-GL-Inet-Flint3-Router-Config.markdown

 * Password authentication
 * Allow root logins with password
 * Allow the root user to log in with password
-* Allow remote hosts to connect to local SSH forwarded ports
+* Allow remote hosts to connect to local SSH forwarded ports (note this still allows Tailscale connections)

 On the SSH Keys tab you can, unsuprisingly add ssh keys.